For those looking for a one-liner to define just what exactly a Bitmoji classroom is, here you go:

 Now the fun part begins.
 After choosing the wall and floor combination you want, you are ready to begin adding an image of furniture and decorations to your heart’s content.

-The most important directive here is to ensure that in every image that you search for, you add the word transparent to the end.
+The most important directive here is to ensure that you add the word transparent to the end in every image you search for.
 This ensures that there is no solid background on the item to layer things to account for depth perception effectively.

 At first, add the image of the furniture and some fun decoration you like.
 Once you get started with the virtual classroom decoration, you will see how quickly the plain room turns into a cozy room where students feel comfortable.
 Using class pictures, family photos, and photos of items from your real classroom and school will bring more familiarity to the classroom.
 Depending on the grade level, you can either decorate your virtual classroom with many details or keep it simple.